arnoldt100/anansi/documentation/source/Classes/MolecularDynamics.cpp.rst

 .. function:: void doSimulation() final

     Performs the simulation.
 The function is final and serves as the public interface of the template design pattern.
+The derived class is to provide its implementation for performaing the simulation.

 .. function:: void initializeSimulation( int const argc, char const \*const \*const argv ) final

     Performs the simulation.
 The function is final and serves as the public interface of the template design pattern for performing the simulation.
-The derived class is to provide its implementation for performing the simulation.
+The derived class is to provide its implementation for initializing the simulation.

     :param argc int: The size of the array char* argv[].
     :param argv char const \*const \*const: Contains the command line options.